Croat79/EmThreat/README.md

 chunking.py holds functions to break up large datasets to improve the speed of lcs.py.

 fetch.py holds functions for interacting with PhishTank and pulling data from local files.

+urlgraph.py builds the Graph.

+known_paths.py has functions related to comparing software paths to known software.